Former Vice President Dick Cheney Grills Mike Pence In Closed-Door Meeting

 As the meeting neared its end, Pence tried to reassure Cheney and those gathered in the room that the current administration is just as committed to defending U.S. interests as the Bush administration was, before making another joke about the unexpected intensity of the questioning.

-“Gee look at the time,” Pence joked, as the meeting wrapped up.
+“Gee, look at the time,” Pence joked, as the meeting wrapped up.